FredHutch/pgMAP_pipeline/README.md

 3. In `config/config.yaml`, ensure that variable `base_filename` corresponds to the string `PP_pgPEN_HeLa`.

 4. pgMAP is now ready to run.
-Execute `run_snakemake_test.sh` on an interactive node or other served intended for computationally intensive tasks.
+Execute `run_snakemake_test.sh` on an interactive node or other server intended for computationally intensive tasks.
 Additionally, to execute a slurm job for pgMAP, run `run_snakemake_cluster.sh`.

 The resulting pgRNA counts will be found in `results/pgRNA_counts`: